indrayanayoga/private-serverless-architecture-using-gcp-cloud-run-and-cloud-sql/README.md

 Terraform/GitLab CI files), and instead are stored in a dedicated and secure place.

+LB is routed to Cloud Run via Serverless NEG (Network Endpoint Group), as Cloud Run belongs to Google's serverless endpoints.

 Cloud Armor is used for extra security, including: - Stopping SQL Injection (implemented using pre-configured WAF rules) - Implementing IP rate-limiting